 - Providing an online form (review on website)

 - Asking via email (providing a link to either 3rd party sites or your own)

-I would highly suggest offering your current (very pleased) customers a way to write a review for you other than on your website, such as Google or Yelp.
+I would highly suggest offering your current (very pleased) customers a way to write an online review for you other than on your website, such as Google or Yelp.

 People often research and value those 3rd party review sites more than on a business’s website.
 Customers will also be 90% more likely to use a local business with 4 Star Rating.

 You can always create a “Reviews” page on your website and copy/paste reviews from other places like Google to showcase them.

 To help build your own reviews and help to push down the negative or old/ or bad reviews, you can share your positive reviews on Google, Angie’s List, Yelp, Home Advisor, Facebook, that you’ve received elsewhere.
 There are places you can purchase positive reviews for a cost between $25-$150 (based on business factors).
 But, buyer beware.
 Google will penalize you by either blacklisting your site, flagging your pages and not showing your search page results at all.